guutz/symbiont-workspace/.docs/server-side-markdown-rendering-v2.md

 # Server-Side Markdown Rendering Strategy

+> **⚠️ DEPRECATED**: This document describes an older architecture where `parseMarkdown` returned feature metadata.
+>
+> **See instead**:
+> - `.docs/feature-detection-architecture.md` - Current architecture (features detected at ingestion, stored in database)
+> - `.docs/markdown-compatibility.md` - Markdown syntax compatibility reference
+>
+> This file is kept for historical reference only.

+---

 > **📖 Part of the Zero-Rebuild CMS Vision** - See `.docs/zero-rebuild-cms-vision.md` for the complete architecture

 ## Overview